rorads/Quick-OpenAI-Insights/README.md

 This work is only approved on **open and/or non-sensitive** sources.
 So youtube videos, or publicly avaialable documents are absolutely fine, as would be anything that is non-confidential.
 If you're not sure, ask.

-Please also note that no pushes can be made to main without approval - this is for security as well as good practice!

 ## Aim